 Harness Asset Management – Nigel Littlewood has a lot of experience in the industry and has recently set up his own fund which I suspect will produce very good figures.
 UOS is a holding I have wrote about on my blog that it keeps a low profile so I think it was some research from Harness that started my interest in it.

-Marc Faber is another investor that I met here in Chiang Mai and is probably better known.
-Marc is also good for a chat here and is known for his permabear tag.
+Marc Faber is an investor that I met here in Chiang Mai and is probably better known.
 I wouldn’t follow his 5 minute CNBC interviews and where he likes to be provocative and entertaining, given his career involves the public speaking circuit.
-I ignore the pessimistic calls that get publicity and pay attention to asset classes he finds relatively attractive, after all if a permabear is positive about something perhaps it should carry extra weight in our thinking.
+I ignore the pessimistic calls that get publicity and pay attention to asset classes he finds relatively attractive, after all if a permabear is positive about something perhaps it should carry extra weight in our thinking!
 I would point people to his record coming up with documented investment tips at the annual Barron’s roundtable for a long time.
-Always interesting to see what he is bullish on as he had some great long standing results there.
-His monthly newsletter is not so much stock tips, more contains clever writing that makes you think a lot and can drift off to thought provoking areas about life in general.
-Of course though markets and economics are the main focus.
 He charges for the newsletter but the funds go to a charity in Chiang Mai that I have seen being run excellently first hand.

 The Barron’s roundtable itself I find very interesting to read come January each year.
 I wouldn’t say I often implement ideas they suggest, but it is an interesting quick snapshot of many of the investment themes on global investor’s minds.
 What I found interesting was the group pundit tracker did a ten year analysis to 2012 of how the selections fared.
 It showed quite a clear edge on the S&P500 back then.
 Unfortunately I haven’t seen the refreshed analysis, I suspect the index would have bounced back in the five years since.
 Here is the link from five years ago.